MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 From the side, Kitty hurled a rope with perfect aim.
 Bramble caught it mid-air, swung in a wide arc, and landed - *thud!* - on the towering unicycle.
 The crowd erupted in cheers as Bramble pedaled across the deck, which rocked gently with the tide.
 Then - *BA-BOOM!* The Lobsters of Death were cannoned into the sky, parachutes unfurling like fireworks.

-One by one, Bramble caught them - juggling claws and shells with dazzling precision as he continued to cycle precariously across the deck… and then, Brable - still jugglingly the spinning lobsters - rode onto a waiting plank, straight toward the open sea...
+One by one, Bramble caught them - juggling claws and shells with dazzling precision as he continued to cycle precariously across the deck.
+And then, Bramble - still jugglingly the spinning lobsters - rode onto a waiting plank, straight toward the open sea, crashing below...

 Another gasp.
 The dodos clutched their feathers.
 Surely this was extinction in motion?
 Bramble and the lobsters rode of the plank - still juggling - and vanished beneath the waves with huge *splash*!.